 While it’s true that none of the ‘student’ singers were perfect – which is presumably why they are putting the finishing touches to their technique at the Academy before heading toward the international stages – no one would complain to find them on any professional stage in Italy, or indeed elsewhere.

 Like Jørstad, several of the cast were also featured in the Expo Barber of Seville: Edoardo Milletti was the Prince, and although he doesn’t possess a big voice, it travels up effortlessly into the stratosphere; Giovanni Romeo is a first-rate comic and vocally perfect for Don Magnifico; Fatma Said played a bright yet spiteful Clorinda; Celeste Bang, as Tisbe, was a riot with her grumpy spoilt-brat face and also has a pleasing mezzo; Barbiere’s Fiorello, Kwanghyun Kim, has an impressively focused and strong baritone and was a good foil to the Prince as Dandini; and Oganes Avakyan played an intriguing and elegant Alidoro, dressed as a black bird throughout, though his name might suggest a golden one.

 During the curtain calls, with the orchestra playing through – what a good idea! – Rossini quietened the auditorium to announce that the cast would meet the audience in the foyer… bedlam!
 Wide-eyed children gazed in disbelief at these characters that they’d just seen on stage… they could touch them, they were real.
-In these days of virtual reality games and cinematic special effects it was heart-warming to see that a 200-year-old opera, some vocal cords and catgut could still work their magic.
+In these days of virtual reality games and cinematic special effects it was heart-warming to see that a 200-year-old opera, with some vocal cords and catgut, could still work its magic.